 The next stage is a two-hour individual appointment.
 It includes:

 - A comprehensive evaluation of your hearing, tinnitus, sound tolerance and cochlear function

 - A one-hour individual consultation that includes a review of your evaluation and discussion of customized treatment options, including device demonstrations

 Please note that while test procedures are generally covered by insurance, the individual tinnitus consultation with the audiologist is generally not covered and must be paid at the time of service.

-Stage 3 is beginning acoustic therapy.
+Stage 3 is one year of formal sound therapy.
+Treatment length depends on a number of factors and in some cases, extends beyond 12 months.
 Depending on the treatment recommended, this may include:

 - Ear-level sound generator - a device worn in the ears that produces a pleasant noise